liiizy/codepath-SITE-prework/README.md

 for the user.
 I would also add sound effects whenever the user makes a mistake, whenever the user wins or loses, and a ticking sound for the last 3 seconds of the timer.
 I would also find a way to display the text in a clearer manner since the text sometimes gets obscured by the background.
 As far as the actual game implementation, I would add another difficulty level where each square would be covered by a brown grocery bag, so there would only be one color, making it harder to remember.
 Another way I would improve this project is to research ways to fix an issue where if you drag the buttons, the image on the buttons would stay instead of disappear.
-I think that problem isn't due to my code, so I would have to find ways to rememdy that since accidental drags can happen.
+I think that problem isn't due to my code, so I would have to find ways to remedy that since accidental drags can happen.